 I was asked to follow-up the above article with a metering model that included some of the other library dependencies.
 I thought I might as well address some other concerns with the above metering models, in particular method overloaded and possible premature disablement of probes before sufficient load or conditional state had arisen.

 # adds an unique class method id to each probe name j.s.p.ext.aspectj.probe.name.joinpoint.id.include=true # increases the initial hotspot scorecard balance from 1000 to 10000 j.s.p.hotspot.initial=10000 j.s.p.hotspot.threshold=15 j.s.p.hotspot.threshold.inherent=5 j.s.p.hotspot.meter=spin.count j.s.p.console.snapshot.probes.disabled.include=true j.s.p.meter.clock.time.include=false j.s.p.meter.spin.count.include=true

 RingBuffer benchmark configuration the LMAX Disruptor library hits the top spot.
 Note that the

 Reactor.notify probe is now listed twice in the metering table.

-In the last configuration I should really have increased the lower hotspot bound after increasing the initial balance as follows:
+In the last configuration I should have increased the lower hotspot bound after increasing the initial balance as follows:

 A revised metering model with the change applied and a little higher throughput achieved.

 Again at this kind of level you are looking for clues to guide further code inspection within an editor.
 There must be some acceptance of the fact that red herrings will creep into the model due the nature of execution and its measurement.
-But still and all, it sends thread call stack sampling back into the stone age where it came from and surely belongs, and if we are luckily it carries with it those that hold up such an approach as state of the art Java performance profiling.
+But still and all, it sends thread call stack sampling back into the stone age where it came from and surely belongs, and if we are lucky, it carries with it those that hold up such an approach as state of the art Java performance profiling.